melo-libs/melo-lite-release/README.md

 Melo Lite is a minimalist Markdown editor that just works.
 It's designed with simplicity in mind, offering a clean and focused writing experience without unnecessary distractions.
 The application will remain forever free for all users.
 Currently, Melo Lite is maintained as a closed-source project.

+Visit [Melo Lite Website](https://lite.melolib.com) to learn more and download the app.

 This repository is used to track and manage issues and feature requests for the Melo Lite project.

 ## Issue Submission Guidelines